mikelove/mikelove.github.io/pages/software.md

 This package provides infrastructure for parallel computations distributed 'by file' or 'by range'.
 User defined MAPPER and REDUCER functions provide added flexibility for data combination and manipulation.
-Collaboration with Valerie Obenchain and Martin Morgan.
+Collaboration with Valerie Obenchain and Martin Morgan (Bioconductor core team).

 [rafalib](https://cran.r-project.org/web/packages/rafalib/index.html) (CRAN)
 A series of shortcuts for routine tasks.
-Collaboration with Rafael Irizarry.
+Collaboration with Rafael Irizarry (DFCI Boston).

 ### Data packages